liaxon/dithering/README.md

 with `pip install -e .`.
 Also install the secondary dependencies with `pip install -e requirements-dev.txt`.
 All of the configuration for mypy and unit tests is in the project configuration, in the `setup.sfg` and `myproject.toml` files.

-To do type checking, run `mypy --namespace-packages --no-explicit-exports`.
+To do type checking, run `mypy .`.
 This can run quite slowly.

 To run unit tests, run `pytest`